microsoft/vscode-remote-try-php/wordpress/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 * Fix: Buttons - Resolved an issue wherein the overall button alignment would not work as intended in responsive devices.
 * Fix: Forms - Resolved an issue wherein the submit button would not work as intended when full width is selected.
 * Fix: Modal - Resolved an issue wherein modal does not work as expected for responsive devices.

-= 2.13.1 - Friday, 3rd May 2024 =
-* Security Fix: Hardened the security of the plugin.
-Props: Ngô Thiên An (ancorn_).
-* Improvement: Core - Updated asset URL generation logic to prevent caching issues.
-* Improvement: Buttons - Improved the accessibility for better user interaction.
-* Fix: Global - Resolved an issue wherein the sidebar block border not displayed.

 The full changelog is available [here](https://wpspectra.com/whats-new/).